 Although the majority of commuting trips in the city are by private automobile, Providence is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Providence area by reducing both traffic and air pollution.

-The education level of Providence citizens is very high relative to the national average among all cities (21.84%): 34.46% of adults in Providence have a bachelor's degree or even advanced degree.
+The population of Providence is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.69% of adults in Providence have a bachelor's degree or even advanced degree.

 The most common language spoken in Providence is English.
 Other important languages spoken here include Spanish and French.